My reports give a highly detailed analysis of an individual’s cognitive abilities in relation to;

 What information does Dr Lonie require in a referral?

 The three essential components of a clinical neuropsychology referral include;

-- The patient/individual’s name, date of birth and contact details.
+- The patient/client’s name, date of birth and contact details.

 - A clearly stated referral question(s).